Teffont Evias: Proprietors of the manor

 Christopher Mayne (1655–1701), descendant of a prosperous though plebeian Exeter family, bought the manor in 1679 for £12,000 and moved there in 1692.
-The manor continued in the Mayne family until it was sold in 1802, then was bought back in 1813 by John Thomas Mayne, FRS, FSA, (1792–1843), of the Honourable Society of the Inner Temple.
+The manor continued in the Mayne family until it was sold in 1802, then was bought back in 1813 by John Thomas Mayne (1792–1843), of the Honourable Society of the Inner Temple.
 In response to the severe distress of the labouring population and the ensuing riots, he became an "indefatigable reformer" and public speaker, circulating a petition for parliamentary reform and reduced expenditure, which was signed by over 14,000 inhabitants of the county, and presented to Parliament on 10 February 1831.
 He stood for Parliament in the seat of Totnes, but on 17 Feb 1834 lost to Lord Seymour.

-With friends, J. T. Mayne enlarged Teffont Evias church and gave it its present tower and steeple.
-He also extended and remodelled the manor house, and increased the woodland in the parish.
-He attempted to improve his family tree: he included in it connections (which he could not document) to two West Country clergymen, the Catholic (now Saint) Cuthbert Mayne and the Anglican Jasper Mayne, and he spent many days researching and copying the documents of the aristocratic, extinct Mayne family of Kent, then claiming them (and some of their portraits, one still in Teffont) as his own ancestors.
+With friends, J. T. Mayne enlarged Teffont Evias church and gave it its present tower and steeple; he also extended and remodelled the manor house, and increased the woodland in the parish.
+He died in 1843.

 From 1852 until her death in 1896, J. T. Mayne's eldest daughter Emily, and her husband William Fane de Salis, were in charge.
 They built the present service court and water tower of the manor house.
 Their marriage was childless, so on Emily's death in 1896 the house and estate passed to her next unmarried sister Margaret (d.1905), then to the youngest sister Ellen-Flora (1829–1907), Mrs. Maurice Keatinge, and thence to Ellen's eldest son Richard Keatinge.
 He sold it to his younger brothers Maurice Walter and Gerald Francis (1872–1965), who shared the advowson of the benefice of Teffont Evias with the patrons of the church of Dinton.
 Maurice died childless and in 1947 Gerald passed the estate to his son Edgar Keatinge (1905–1998), later Sir Edgar, who had been a Conservative MP for a short time.
 In 1958 the advowson was transferred to the Bishop of Salisbury.